MayInstitute/MayInstitute2017/Program3_Intro stat in R/README.md

 ### Credit

-Some of the material from day 1 has been adapted from the Data Carpentry R lessons (see references in the respective sections), which are licensed under CC-BY.
+Some of the material from day 1 and 2 has been adapted from the Data Carpentry R lessons (see references in the respective sections), which are licensed under CC-BY.